Chrissy Teigen Sizzles In Short Pink Dress Alongside John Legend

-Chrissy Teigen turned to Instagram on Saturday, August 1 to share a snapshot of she and her husband John Legend dressed up extra fancy.
+Chrissy Teigen turned to Instagram on Saturday, August 1, to share a snapshot of herself and husband John Legend dressed up extra fancy.
 The pair looked phenomenal as they posed in their California home.
-The photo appeared to be taken just before nightfall, a beautiful sunset visible behind them.
+The photo appeared to be taken just before nightfall, as there was a beautiful sunset visible behind them.

 Teigen looked stunning in a short pink dress.
 The outfit featured a collar and black buttons along the front of the bodice and the sleeves.
-She accessorized with a tiny snakeskin pattern purse and a gold necklace.
+She accessorized with a tiny snakeskin-pattern purse and a gold necklace.
 She wore her shortly cropped blond hair down straight and appeared to have on a full face of makeup.

-The model and mother of two finished off the the look with some cream colored heels.
+The model and mother-of-two finished off the look with some cream-colored heels.
 She crossed one of her tan legs over the other and wrapped her arm around her husband’s waist as she posed for the photo.

 Legend looked extra handsome in a white button down shirt with black polka dots.
 He wore the shirt partly unbuttoned, exposing his toned chest.
 He finished off the look with tan slacks and a pair of brown dress shoes.
 He smiled at the camera while wrapping an arm around Teigen’s waist.